Which State Veterans Education Benefits Can I Use at Marquette?

 - Submit a WI DVA Form 2049, Request for Certification for Wisconsin Veteran Student Assistance Grant, along with any required supporting documentation, to the Wisconsin Department of Veterans Affairs.
 Forms and documentation may be emailed to WisVets@dva.wisconsin.gov; faxed to (608) 267-0403; or mailed to Wisconsin Dept. of Veterans Affairs, Attn: Veterans Assistance Section, P.O.
 Box 7843, Madison, WI 53707-7843

-- Submit a Wisconsin Veterans Grant for Private Non-Profit Schools application to Marquette Central, either by email to email@example.com or delivered in-person to 1250 W. Wisconsin Ave, Zilber Hall 121, Milwaukee, WI 53233.
+- Submit a Wisconsin Veterans Grant for Private Non-Profit Schools application to Marquette Central, either by email to firstname.lastname@example.org or delivered in-person to 1250 W. Wisconsin Ave, Zilber Hall 121, Milwaukee, WI 53233.
+Applications must be submitted no later than May 1st or the closest business day following May 1st to be considered for the current academic year (fall, spring and summer).